 Considerations when reviewing the results

-- Currently a family doctor may bill only for a total of seven phone, e-mail or videoconference visits each week, and only once for any given patient in a week.
+- Currently a family doctor may bill for a total of 14 phone, email or videoconference visits each week, and only once for any given patient in a week.
 Note: The expansion of seven to 14 billable encounters per week was made November 2018.

 - Videoconference is very rarely used because the infrastructure to provide this service is not routinely available in the community.
 There are limitations to how an examination can be done at a distance.

 The Health Quality Council of Alberta uses the Alberta Quality Matrix for Health as a way of organizing information and thinking around the complexity of the healthcare system.
 The information in this chart can be used as input to think and have conversations about primary healthcare in Alberta using the lens of the dimensions of quality shown on the right: